 Flying through weather extremes, rough seas, angry Russians and towering icebergs, the “Chicago” was one of two Douglas World Cruisers to circumnavigate the globe.

 The 1920s saw global interest in proving the reliability and potential of aircraft.
 One venture that captured everyone’s imagination was flying around the world.
-The first attempt, made by a British aircraft in 1922, ended with its crashing in India.
-The following year, teams from France, Italy, Portugal, Argentina, Britain and the U.S. were eagerly making plans for their own attempts.
-In 1924, they all took off in hopes of being the first to circle the globe.
+In 1924, teams from France, Italy, Portugal, Argentina, Britain and the U.S. Army Air Service were making plans for their attempts.
+They all took off in hopes of being the first to circle the globe.
 The race was on!

 They were both land and float planes, a new concept then, and were powered by a 420 horsepower V-12 Liberty engine.
 Each aircraft was crewed by two U.S. Army Air Service pilots.
-The four World Cruisers took off from Seattle, Washington, in the early hours of April 6, 1924 and flew through weather extremes, rough seas, towering icebergs and unfriendly Russians on their globe-circling journey.
+The four World Cruisers took off from Sand Point, Washington – near Seattle – in the early hours of April 6, 1924 and flew through weather extremes, rough seas, towering icebergs and unfriendly Russians on their globe-circling journey.
 It was the media event of 1924 with celebrities and dignitaries in countries along the way wanting to have their picture taken with the American aviators.